ebatesmobile/jenkins-tutorial/ios.md

 Here at Ebates for iOS continuous integration and deployment, we are using Jenkins which has been working quite well!
 In this guide, we will be going over the following:

-1. Setting up GitHub and Jenkins webhooks
+1. Setting up GitHub for webhooks
+2. Setting up Jenkins for webhooks
-2. Creating new items(formerly known as jobs) on Jenkins
+3. Creating new items(formerly known as jobs) on Jenkins
-3. Creating declarative pipeline script, a.k.a Jenkinsfile
+4. Creating declarative pipeline script, a.k.a Jenkinsfile

 ### Environment

 - Jenkins 2.89.3
 - Xcode 10.0

-### 1. Setting up GitHub for Jenkins webhooks
+### 1. Setting up GitHub for webhooks

 Your Jenkins server and GitHub will need to be able to communicate to each other in order for a pull request to trigger a build.
 To do that, let's go to GitHub first to set that up.